bda-ankit/AWS-Time-Prediction-Model-Deployed-using-Django/README.md

 I have used html page to take responses and as per response model predict total time taken to upload all documents.
 ## Deployment

-I have deployed our Django app to Vercel.
+I have deployed Django app to Vercel.
 Vercel is free hosting site to deploy our Django app at free of cost.

 ## Demo